|Ultra-Deepwater and Unconventional Natural Gas & Other Petroleum Resources Program Consortium

 The Bipartisan Budget Act of 2013, which was signed on December 26, 2013, repealed the Section 999 program.
 DOE and RPSEA developed and implemented a plan that transfers the administrative and project management responsibilities of projects that will be active after December 31, 2014, to DOE/NETL.
-Sixty-five projects have been transferred to DOE.
+Sixty-five projects were transferred to DOE.
 DOE will manage the projects to completion during or before September 2016.
 R&D project awardees will have three months following the completion of their respective projects to complete and submit their final reports.
 RPSEA will continue to maintain technical oversight of all projects.

 Project Start: January 4, 2007